hyvip-ai/Clone2/README.md

-This is a simple E-Commerce website landing page made with just html and css and bootstarp I tried to do it as fast as possible and also tried no to make any differendifference from the given example.
+This is a simple E-Commerce website landing page made with just html and css and bootstarp I tried to do it as fast as possible and also tried not to make any difference from the given example.
 Except in someplaces I used icons rather than images as it was easily availble.
 And I used one image multiple times because all images weren't present in the gallery which was provided.
 Here are some screenshots of the landing page I made.......